 POLITICAL SCIENCE A.-A study of the principles and problems of economic life.
 First Term: The value of material things; the relation of wants and goods; economic motives, value, exchange, markets, psychic income; wealth and rent; character and uses of wealth, nature and theories of rent, law of diminishing returns; the uses of money, capital and capitalization in modern industry.
-Second Term: The value of human services; labor and wages; character of labor, doctrine of population, law of wages, use of machinery, trades-unions; business management and profits; business organization costs and methods of production, profits, profit-sharing, co-operation, monopolies, trusts, promoting, stocks, crises.
+Second Term: The value of human services; labor and wages; character of labor, doctrine of population, law of wages, use of machinery, trades-unions; business management and profits, profit-sharing, co-operation, monopolies, trusts, promoting, stocks, crises.
 Third Term: The Social aspects of value; relation of private income to social welfare; relation of the State to industry; State action in regard to money and banking, taxation and international trade, tariff, transportation, trusts, the economic future of society.